-In recent years, the Australian publishing industry seems to have — finally — discovered indigenous Australian writers, with more and more of their work being published.
+In recent years, the Australian publishing industry seems to have — finally — discovered Australian First Nations writers, with more and more of their work being published.
 Some writers, including Melissa Lucashenko and Tara June Winch, have even won Australia’s most prestigious literary prize, the Miles Franklin Literary Award — Lucashenko for ‘Too Much Lip’, in 2019, and Winch for ‘The Yield’ in 2020.

 As part of a Reading First Nations Writers project designed to expand my reading horizons, I plan to read more work, whether novels, short stories, memoirs or poetry, by our First Nations writers during 2022 — and beyond.